An Orbital House of Cards: Frequent Satellite Close Conjunctions: Discussion

-Currently, the CRASH Clock in LEO is 2.8 days.
-Yet, the probabilistic nature of collisions means they could happen much sooner (again in the absence of manoeuvres).
-Recall that our example numerical simulations showed a debris-satellite conjunction of less than 30 metres in the first 3 hours of simulation time.
+As of June 2025, the 10-5-10 CRASH Clock in LEO is 5.5 days.
+Yet, the probabilistic nature of collisions means they could happen sooner than any given CRASH Clock value (again in the absence of maneuvers).
+Recall that our example numerical simulations showed a debris-satellite conjunction of less than 30 meters in the first 3 hours of simulation time. \snotes{Moreover, we calculated the CRASH Clock as a function of time between 2010 and May 2026, shown in Figure \ref{fig:crashclock_time}.
+The CRASH Clock continues to decrease, with the 4 May 2026 value now at 2.5 days.}

 We emphasize that the CRASH Clock does not measure the onset of KCPS, nor should it be interpreted as indicating a runaway condition.
 However, it does measure the degree to which we are reliant on errorless operations.
 In the short term, a major collision is more akin to the Exxon Valdez oil spill disaster \cite{exxon} than a Hollywood-style immediate end of operations in orbit.
 Indeed, satellite operations could continue after a major collision, but would have different operating parameters, including a higher risk of collision damage.